Charlotte Hope

 Charlotte Hope is an English actress.
 She first achieved recognition for her recurring role as Myranda in the third to fifth seasons of the HBO fantasy series Game of Thrones (2013–2016).
 Hope gained further prominence in the lead role of Catherine of Aragon on the Starz historical drama series The Spanish Princess (2019–2020).
 In 2020, she appeared as a series regular on the second season of the ITV thriller Bancroft and the Netflix biographical drama The English Game.
-Hope headlined the Showmax true crime series Catch Me a Killer as South African profiler Micki Pistorius in 2024.
+Hope headlined the Showmax true crime series Catch Me a Killer as South African profiler Micki Pistorius in 2024, for which she was nominated for an International Emmy award in the Best Actress category.

 Outside television, Hope's film roles include The Theory of Everything (2014), The Nun (2018), and The Chelsea Cowboy (2023).
 She also voiced Sally Boyle, one of the playable characters in the action-adventure video game We Happy Few (2018).

 Early life and education

 Hope was born in Salisbury and grew up in Lower Daggons, a rural hamlet in the New Forest District of Hampshire.

 Hope attended boarding school.
 She first discovered acting through a drama class at school.
 She went on to study French and Spanish at the University of Oxford.
 Whilst there, she found an agent and began taking jobs in theatre and commercials.
 Upon graduation from Oxford, Hope spent a year in Paris training in acting at L'École Internationale de Théâtre Jacques Lecoq.